 Network Music Festival 2020, online streaming on 18 July 2020

-The remote online sound performance is created by two musicians and sound artists who have creatively met numerous times already in the context of Slovenian inter-media and contemporary art scene.
+The remote online sound performance is created by two musicians and sound artists who have creatively met numerous times already in the context of the Slovenian inter-media and contemporary art scene.
 The performance will explore the sense of remote connectedness and networked proximity through ideas of aesthetics of streaming in a post-streaming world.
-Both artists streamed their sound to an IceCast2 server using libre Ogg/Opus codec and capture the streams from each-other for further processing and feedback loops from remote locations.
-Prinčič was using the SuperCollider environment and beepblip the VCV Rack virtual modular synthesiser.
-Multiple mount points with low and high bit-rates were used with the intention to explore digital artifacts caused by compression.
+Both artists streamed their sound to an IceCast2 server using libre Ogg/Opus codec and captured the streams from each other for further processing and feedback loops from remote locations.
+Prinčič used the SuperCollider environment and beepblip the VCV Rack virtual modular synthesiser.
+Multiple mount points with low and high bit rates were used with the intention of exploring digital artefacts caused by compression.

 beepblip (Ida Hiršenfelder) is a sound artist and archivist.
-She makes immersive bleepy psychogeographical soundscapes by use of analogue electronics, DIY and modular synths, field recordings and computer manipulations.
+She makes immersive bleepy psychogeographical soundscapes using analogue electronics, DIY and modular synths, field recordings and computer manipulations.
 She is interested in bioacoustics, experimental and microtonal music.

 Luka Prinčič is a musician, sound designer and media artist.
 He has been writing music, creating sound art, performing, and manipulating new media in various ways since the mid-’90s.
 He specialises in computer music, elaborated funk beats, immersive soundscapes, incidental music for live arts & video, and digital media experiments.